oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 **About Spring Boot**

-The server technology you’re going to use is Spring Boot.
+The server technology you're going to use is Spring Boot.
 Pure, unadulterated Spring (pre-Spring Boot) is a bit of a behemoth: super powerful but potentially time-sucking and frustrating.
-I’m pretty sure the whole computer conference phenomena came about so that people could learn and understand old-school Spring XML files.
+I'm pretty sure the whole computer conference phenomena came about so that people could learn and understand old-school Spring XML files.
 It certainly drove large sections of the computer publishing empires.

-Spring Boot was Spring’s answer to this complexity (and to frameworks like Ruby on Rails and Grails).
+Spring Boot was Spring's answer to this complexity (and to frameworks like Ruby on Rails and Grails).
 They did a great job of distilling down all of the power of Spring into a simple, quick, easy-to-use web framework.
 With a ridiculously small number of lines of code and a few annotations, you can have a fully functioning resource server.

-Plus, when you’re ready, you have all the power of Spring under the hood, just waiting.
+Plus, when you're ready, you have all the power of Spring under the hood, just waiting.

 **Prerequisites:**